- GENERAL FAQs

-A. While Marshall University will not purchase this special equipment for you, the Marshall University Disabled Students Services program has a limited equipment inventory available to loan to students on a semester basis.
+A. While Marshall University will not purchase this special equipment for you, the Marshall University Disabled Students Services program has some equipment available to loan to students on a semester basis.

 Equipment currently on hand includes manual wheelchairs, electric scooter, tape recorders and players, and a laptop computer.
 A Braille printer, large print screen computers, and scanners are available in the Study Center of the Drinko Library.
 There is also a CC TV located in Prichard Hall.